-Since the Net Promoter Score for Kuwait is at 29% (which means only 29% of customers are promoters), some customers profiles have lower loyalty.
+Since the Net Promoter Score for Kuwait is at 33% (which means only 33% of customers are promoters), some customers profiles have lower loyalty.
 These are namely Kuwaitis, Males, and those with a high education.
-Categories that have strong loyalty are Cafes, Clothes, and Casual Dining.
-ISPs have a negative NPS as more of their customers are detractors rather than promoters.
+Categories that have strong loyalty are Cafes, Islamic Banks, and New Car Sales.
+ISPs have a NPS of 0%, which means that a significant number of their consumers are detractors rather than promoters.